 The passageways, some of which are decorated with works of art and arcades, have left a lasting impression on Salzburg's cityscape.
 Today they serve as shopping arcades and galleries.
 The most famous passageway is the Schatz-Haus, which leads from Getreidegasse 3 to Universitätsplatz.

-It attracts visitors above all with its wide range of international fashion chains, traditional shops and a diverse gastronomy scene.
-In addition to jewelry, traditional costumes, trendy accessories, antiques, leather and paper goods and perfumeries, shopping enthusiasts can also buy delicatessen and groceries in the Getreidegasse.
-A special highlight are the delicate and playful guild signs high above the heads of visitors, which are still handcrafted today by the traditional Wieber metalworking shop in the Getreidegasse.
-Shops: Swarovsky, Douglas, Wagner, Tods, McDonalds, Susanne Spatt Trachten, Trachten Wenger, Trachten Stassny, Benetton, H&M, Mango, Spar and many more.
+Its main attraction is its wide range of international fashion chains, traditional shops, and diverse dining scene.
+In addition to jewelry, traditional costumes, trendy accessories, antiques, leather and paper goods, and perfumeries, shoppers can also find delicatessen and groceries in the Getreidegasse.
+A special highlight are the delicate and playful guild signs high above visitors' heads, which are still handcrafted today by the traditional Wieber metalworking shop located in the Getreidegasse.
+Shops include Swarovski, Douglas, Wagner, Tods, McDonald's, Susanne Spatt Trachten, Trachten Wenger, Trachten Stassny, Benetton, H&M, Mango, Spar, and many more.

-The street was originally called "Trabe-Gasse" or "Trab-Gasse".
-This name was derived from the word "traben", which meant both "to run" and the trotting of horses.
-Over time, the name developed from "Tragasse" to "Traidgasse" and then to "Getreidegasse", as it is known today.
-These different name variations make it clear that the name "Getreidegasse" originally had nothing to do with grain.
+The alley was originally called "Trabe-Gasse" or "Trab-Gasse."
+This name was derived from the word "traben," which meant both "to run" and the trotting of horses.
+Over time, the name evolved from "Tragasse" to "Traidgasse" and finally to "Getreidegasse," as it is known today.
+These various name variations make it clear that the name "Getreidegasse" originally had nothing to do with grain.